Published: 07th March 2018

 Just as we admire her awards, Umarani zooms in on her bike, wearing a pair of blue jeans and a men's black shirt.
 She apologises for the delay (she was at the bank making a payment on the one-room house we are sitting in).
 She says that she couldn't really afford the bike either, but had to invest in one as walking five kilometres to the bus stop was becoming too much of a hassle.

 Since she is a Dalit woman, Umarani lives in the part of town designated for Dalits.
 They are pushed to the outskirts of Srivilliputhur.
 "In our village, like many others, you don't have to ask a person his caste directly.
 Just ask them where they live and you will automatically know what caste they are," quips Umarani.
 Since it is pushed to the outskirts, her house is right next to a graveyard and there's also a liquor store close by, which means that drunk men create a ruckus every now and then.
-Creepy much?
 And Umarani lives alone!
-Doesn't it scare her, we ask (hiding the fact that it scares us).
+Doesn't it scare her, we ask.
 She points to the aruval (sickle) hidden under the table.
 "I always have this," she says, laughing.
 But it's hard to imagine that someone like her could harm anyone.
 You see, Umarani only dances with the aruval.
 It is one of the many props she uses in the 14 folk art forms she has mastered.

 Drumming on: M Umarani says that dressing in men's clothes makes her feel like she's one of them and in a way protects her from them too